planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-01-12-learning-about-learning.md

 ---
 layout: post
-title: "Learning About Learning-Ep18"
+title: "The Best Way To Learn JavaScript-Ep18"
 summary: "In this episode of The Toolbox, I'm going to talk about some of the research behind how adults learn, what programmers do and how I approach learning as a professional student.
-I've also got some great demos of GitHub's new Code Search Engine, the best new terminal I've seen in ages called Warp and I'll even give you a chance to get some invites.
+I've also got some great demos of GitHub's new Code Search Engine, the best new terminal I've seen in ages called Warp and yes, I have some invites.
 The pace of the web is relentless...and that's why you need The Toolbox."
 hideDesc: true
-video: IwvyuqjOeNE
+video: wj-eqxaImkg
-hero: /images/toolbox/episode17.png
+hero: /images/toolbox/episode18.jpg
-thumb: /images/toolbox/episode17_tn.jpg
+thumb: /images/toolbox/episode18_tn.jpg
 category: toolbox
 ---